rapidsai/cudf/docs/cudf/source/developer_guide/benchmarking.md

 `{classname}_dtype_{dtype}[_nulls_{true|false}][[_cols_{num_cols}]_rows_{num_rows}]`.
 If a fixture name does not contain a particular component, it represents a union of all values of that component.
 As an example, consider the fixture `dataframe_dtype_int_rows_100`.
-This fixture is a union of both nullable and non-nullable `DataFrame`s of with different numbers of columns.
+This fixture is a union of both nullable and non-nullable `DataFrame`s with different numbers of columns.

 #### The `benchmark_with_object` decorator